Tuesday, 7th September 2010

 Boolean Searching & Search Engines

 Don't forget to use "search within results" on the results page to refine your query.
+Then there is the issue of authenticating online evidence for use in Court.

 • Ask (or Ask Jeeves) - Allows you to search by asking plain english questions